rashonmoss/automated-trading-system/README.md

 # AI Trading Bot

+> ⚠️ This project is for educational purposes only and does not constitute financial advice.
+>
 ## Overview

 This project is an automated trading system designed to execute trades based on predefined strategies, risk management rules, and continuous market monitoring.